 Coverage is dependent on the service provider and what dental service is required by the patient.
-Please refer to the Dental Plan Benefits Summary and the Dental Plan Summary Plan Description for details.
+Please refer to the Summary of dental benefits and Certificate of dental plan benefits for more details.

 Will I receive a vision plan card?